 The Interplay of Sat, Chit, Ananda

-Sat, Chit, Ananda aren’t separate qualities; they’re three aspects of the same reality.
-Think of them as three sides of a triangle – each one essential to the whole.
+Sat, Chit, Ananda don’t stand alone; they are the three aspects of the same reality.
+See them as the three sides of a triangle each is integral to the whole.

-• Sat is the foundation.
-It’s the unchanging truth of who we are.
+Sat is a base.
+It is the permanent truth of who we are.

-• Chit is the light that illuminates our existence.
-It’s the intelligence that guides us.
+Chit is the light which we see in our lives.
+It is the intelligence that guides us.

-• Ananda is the joy that arises when we live in alignment with our true nature.
+Ananda is the joy that comes out of living in our true self.

-Together, they form the essence of the soul – a perfect mix of stability, awareness, and joy.
+Together they are the core of the soul, a perfect mix of stability, awareness and joy.

-How to Experience Sat, Chit, Ananda in Daily Life
+How to Live Sat, Chit, Ananda in everyday life?

-You might be thinking, “This sounds beautiful, but how do I experience it?”
+You might be wondering, “This is all well and good, but how do I go about it?

-Here are some simple practices to bring Sat, Chit, Ananda into your everyday life:
+Here are some easy ways to include Sat, Chit, Ananda in your daily life:

 i) Meditate Regularly